How to drive the scenic Hardangervidda National Tourist Route in eastern Norway?

 The Hardangervidda National Tourist Route is one of the most scenic drives in Norway.
-Located in in Eastern Norway, the drive runs through Hardangervidda National Park and over the biggest high mountain plateau in Northern Europe.
+Located in the eastern part of Norway, the drive runs through Hardangervidda National Park and over the biggest high mountain plateau in Northern Europe.

 Roads: Road 7